Temporary lawmaker sworn in to fill in for Rep. John Green, who's on trial in Texas

-The Idaho House already has a temporary fill-in legislator for the first part of the session, as House Speaker Scott Bedke this morning swore in Tim Kastning of Rathdrum to fill in for Rep. John Green, R-Rathdrum, who is under federal indictment in Texas.
-Green's trial on federal charges of conspiracy to defraud the United States in connection with a tax-evasion case starts there today.
+BOISE — The Idaho House already has a temporary fill-in legislator for the first part of the session, as House Speaker Scott Bedke Monday morning swore in Tim Kastning of Rathdrum to fill in for Rep. John Green, R-Rathdrum, who is under federal indictment in Texas.
+Green’s trial on federal charges of conspiracy to defraud the United States in connection with a tax-evasion case started there Monday.

 Kastning, the retired owner of Grace Tree Service in Kootenai County and a former aide to Congressman Russ Fulcher, said he’ll be filling in for about two weeks.
 “We’ve scheduled two weeks, a week to 10 days,” he said.
 “He’s taking care of some unfinished business.”